Tech Companies in Munich: The Guide to Munich’s Tech Scene

 While Berlin is the capital of Germany, Munich is its economic heartland.
-The Bavarian capital has the highest purchasing power of any German city and many of large German companies are headquartered here, including global corporations such as Allianz, BMW, MAN, Munich Re, and Siemens.
+The Bavarian capital has the highest purchasing power of any German city and many large German companies and global corporations are headquartered here, including:

 But what does Munich have to offer software developers?